microsoft/bobsql/demos/sqlserver/insidememsql/2_debug_memory/README.md

 7. Disable the breakpoint and type g

-8. Run mem_accounting.sql again to show the full set of numbers for LOCKED model
+8. Run mem_accounting.sql again to show the full set of numbers for LOCKED model.
+Look at Task Manager to compare for Working Set.

 9. Quit the debugger by typing in .detach and q